riceissa/templeton-foundation/README.md

 console.log(JSON.stringify(otable.fnGetData()));
 ```

-Then right click and "save as" `data.txt`.
+Then right click and "save as" `data.json`.
 You want to clean up the typed text
 and prompt and stuff so it's just the JSON.